dd2-GWFinTech-Projects/Project1_ProductMarketingAnalysis/TaskList.md

 * [ ] What customers stopped, and last date of service (or last invoice).
 * [ ] New customers plot.
 * [ ] How many customers renewed (renewal rate)?
 Over time, and tabulated.
+* [ ] Response time from marketing inital contact to when college recieves first payment (Jonathan)

 ### Report